 “Again, this is a jungle; we are not in the plains anymore.
 There is a lot of wildlife out here, many species that could probably snap branches or travel fast enough to impact a tree loud enough to be heard.
 So please just walk, Kraker.”

 “Yes, sir.”
 Kraker answered as he looked around the vibrant greens and browns of the jungle.

 “We will head just up there.”
-He said pointing to a small rise only a few metres away.
+He said, pointing to a small rise only a few meters away.
 “Hopefully be less mud.
-We will set up camp, we can continue looking tomorrow.”
+We will set up camp; we can continue looking tomorrow.”

-The group started to spread out and work at setting up the camp.
-Kraker pulled out a small hatchet and started to walk around the small trees, hacking off thin limbs, and snapping the dead ones off whatever tree had them, he had wandered a short walk from the others but was aware of his space.
+The group started to spread out and work on setting up the camp.
+Kraker pulled out a small hatchet and started to walk around the small trees, hacking off thin limbs and snapping the dead ones off whatever tree had them; he had wandered a short walk from the others but was aware of his space.
 But the gap felt much larger when he heard a sudden rustle in the woods that stopped when he faced it.

 “Hello?
 We should probably head back.”
 He said with a slight croak in his throat.

-He squinted at the bush, and was about to step closer to it when the bush behind him started to shake.
-He spun around, and once again the shaking stopped once he was looking at it.
-He started to step towards his camp, slowly, and purposeful with each step.
-While his hands were full of snapped and hacked branches his mind was aware to how long it would take him to draw his sword, or his hatchet.
+He squinted at the bush and was about to step closer to it when the bush behind him started to shake.
+He spun around, and once again, the shaking stopped once he was looking at it.
+He started to step towards his camp, slowly and purposeful with each step.
+While his hands were full of snapped and hacked branches, his mind was aware of how long it would take him to draw his sword or his hatchet.
 He watched as more of the bushes shook, and for longer.

 “Company, there is something big coming.”
 He yelled as he tripped over an arching root, landing face down in the mud.